Genorch/Orchestration/README.md

-# Generic Network Orchestration Platform
+# Generic Orchestration Platform

 ## Introdution
-This platform is supposed to be a generic network orchestration platform, supporting different domains and have the ability of supporting containers along with virtual machines.
+This platform is supposed to be a generic orchestration platform, supporting different domains and have the ability of supporting containers along with virtual machines.